AWS Security Blog

 What to do if the Amazon Trust Services CAs are not in your trust store

-If your tests of any of the Test URLs failed, you must update your trust store.
-The easiest way to update your trust store is to upgrade the operating system or browser that you are using.
+If your tests of one of the Test URLs failed, you must update your trust store.
+The simplest way to update your trust store is to upgrade the operating system or browser that you are using.

 You will find the Amazon Trust Services CAs in the following operating systems (release dates are in parentheses):